 The INI does not typically allow admission deferrals.
 Each year, applicants are reviewed and ranked with the current applicant pool.
-Students are accepted for admission into the program for a particular academic year and may not defer admission.
-However, exceptions may be made for extraordinary circumstances, such as those imposed by the COVID-19 pandemic (see Special Note: Considerations for COVID-19).
+Students are accepted for admission into the program for a particular academic year and may not defer admission However, exceptions may be made for extraordinary circumstances, such as those imposed by the emergence of the COVID-19 pandemic in 2020 (see Special Note: Considerations for COVID-19).